Everyone is always at risk of having Urinary Tract Infection.

 So what is Urinary Tract Infection or UTI?

-A UTI us a bacterial infection that penetrates the urinary tract through the opening of the urethra and begins to multiply.
-It is considered as a health condition and is known as the second most common kind of infection that may attack the human body.
+A UTI is a bacterial infection that penetrates the urinary tract through the opening of the urethra and begins to multiply.
+It is considered a health condition and is known as the second most common kind of infection that may attack the human body.